 A number of them left Germany undisturbed before and after the March-April “interviews.”
 The case of communist agitator Karl Stulzel was illustrative.
 He was roughed up in his March 9 talk with the Gestapo, released, detained several more times at later dates and died of natural causes in Munich in 1944.

-Thomas Wimmer, a red-leaning anti-NS Social Democrat who went on to become the mayor of Munich from 1948 to 1960, seemed to mostly be subjected to chats with police or Gestapo throughout the entire 1933-45 period.
+Thomas Wimmer, a red-leaning anti-NS Social Democrat who went on to become the mayor of Munich from 1948 to 1960, seemed to mostly be subjected to regular visitations with police or Gestapo throughout the entire 1933-45 period.
+He was never detained.

 The case of Viktoria Hodl was even more revealing.
 Hodl was a Communist member of the Bavaria Landtag (legislature).
-Starting in 1933, she was imprisoned at Munich’s Stadelheim for three years.
+Starting in 1933, she was imprisoned at Munich’s Stadelheim for three years for sedition.
 Upon release, she plotted against and resisted the regime until 1944, when she was finally arrested and sentenced to three years in prison.
 Incredibly, Hodl survived the entire NS period.

 Franz Stenzer was a high ranking Weimar Bavarian official and an influential communist.
 After the NS came to power he was arrested for organizing an underground resistance.
 He was killed in Dachau in what the NS maintained was an escape attempt.
 The narrative today was that he was murdered in cold blood.
 Allied occupation officials conducted an investigation, but nothing came of it.

-There was a chart that showed conviction charges for Dachau imprisonment in this earlier period in question and 95% were for communism and treason.
+There was a chart that showed conviction charges for Dachau imprisonment in this earlier period in question and 95% were for communism, sedition and treason.
 Dachau in 1933-1937 had a capacity of 5000, but rarely had over 3000 inmates.

 Suggesting there was rule of law, the first Commandant of Dachau Hilmar Wäckerle was charged with murder and other abuses at the camp and dismissed.

-In contrast the Red Terror after the Bolshevik takeovers in Russia and Hungary (1919) involved immediate sweeps and executions of hundreds of thousands.
+In contrast the Red Terror in the immediate years after the Bolshevik takeovers in Russia and Hungary (1919) involved sweeps and executions of hundreds of thousands if not millions.

 As the Holocaust Museum states, Jews were not interned at Dachau during this period just for being Jewish: “During the early years relatively few Jews were interned in Dachau, and then usually because they belonged to one of the above groups.”